San Francesco della Vigna: Exterior

 The church was designed in sober Renaissance style by Jacopo Sansovino in 1554, with the advice of the Franciscan friar, Fra Francesco Zorzi.
 Fra Zorzi based the sizing of the various elements on the number three, because of its association with the Trinity: the nave should be nine paces wide and 27 paces long, each side chapel three paces wide.
-However the white marble façade (1564-1570) was not based on Sansovino's designs, but instead was a product of an Andrea Palladio.
-It is thought that the patrician Daniele Barbaro lobbied for the commission to be switched from Sansovino to Palladio in 1562, convincing the then Patriarch, Giovanni Grimani.
+However, the white marble façade (1564-1570) was not based on Sansovino's design, but on Andrea Palladio's instead.
+It is thought that the patrician Daniele Barbaro lobbied for the commission to be switched by Giovanni Grimani from Sansovino to Palladio in 1562.

 Palladio addressed the challenge of linking the central nave with the side aisles in the façade in an innovative manner.
 The Corinthian columns in both the center and the sides are perched on the same high plinth, though the central four columns are taller and wider than the lateral ones.
 The lateral columns support half-pediments that mimic the angle of the central full pediment.
 Above the central portal is a hemicircular window, interrupted superiorly by a bracket and subdivided into three parts.
 The façade contains two large bronze statues of Moses and Saint Paul (1592), actively stepping forward from their shallow niches, sculpted by Tiziano Aspetti.

-At the top of the tympanum, an eagle unfolds a banner stating Renovabitur.
+At the top of the tympanum, an eagle unfolds a banner stating Renovabitur (It will be renewed).
 Below, a frieze dedication of the church states: Deo utriusque templi aedificatori ac reparatori (God, builder and restorer of both temples) is engraved.
-Four marble plaques state: Ac cede ad hoc / ne deseras spirituale / non sine iugi exteriori / interiorique bello (Enter here / not abandoning the spirit / not without detaching yourself from the exterior world / and making your interior beautiful).
+Four marble plaques state: Accede ad hoc / ne deseras spirituale / non sine iugi exteriori / interiorique bello (Enter here / not abandoning the spirit / nor without external yoke / and internal conflict).

 Inside the church, each chapel was sold for 200-350 ducats to aristocratic donors, raising much needed construction funds, granting the rights to place their coat-of-arms in the chapel and to bury their family there.
 For the right to be buried in the floor of the chancel in front of the high altar, Doge Andrea Gritti paid 1000 ducats.
 In 1542, Vettor Grimani and his brother Cardinal Marino acquired rights to build the facade for the church.
 The three sarcophagi for two cardinals and a patriarch from the Grimani family are no longer in place.
 The facade of the church was ultimately commissioned from Andrea Palladio (1562) by Giovanni Grimani.

 In the 1950s were cast the 5 bells in B rung with the Veronese bellringing art.